ocean-joo/MoVNect/README.md

 ### TODO
-I implemented network architecture, but there are some functionalities should be implemented to work properly.
+I implemented network architecture, but there are some more functionalities should be implemented to work properly.
 1. train.py
     - Before training student network, teacher network should be pretrained.
     - pretrain network for 2D pose estimation with 2D pose dataset, and fine-tune 3D pose estimation with 3D pose dataset.